CalcProgrammer1/OpenRGB/.gitlab/issue_templates/Bug Report.md

 ### Description of Bug
 <!--
 Please describe the bug.
-Explain steps taken to reproduct the bug and what you expect the correct behavior to be.
+Explain steps taken to reproduce the bug and what you expect the correct behavior to be.
 -->